Photo of Daniel W. Rosenberg, PhD

 New Investigator AwardAACP

-I developed and direct an introductory survey course in Cancer Biology.
+I developed an introductory survey course in Cancer Biology.
 This course is two credits and is offered every other year during the Spring semester.
 The course covers basic topics in cancer biology, from clinical aspects to molecular and genetic mechanisms and signaling to computational biology

 Name & DescriptionCategoryRoleTypeScopeStart YearEnd Year